Jordanmarshall2510/CS4125-System-Analysis-and-Design/README.md

 ### Setting up database

-1. Make sure mysql is installed and running on your system (Use MYSQL references for support)
+1. Make sure MySQL is installed and running on your system (Use MySQL references for support)

-2. Open mysql
+2. Open MySQL

 3. Run quickstart.sql or do the steps below